-What is baking soda used for?
-Baking soda uses are plentiful to say the least.
-Many of us think of it as just an ingredient for baking or something that helps to keep our refrigerators odor-free, but it is incredibly good for your health and your entire home, too!
+Many of us think of baking soda as just an ingredient for baking or something that helps to keep our refrigerators odor-free, but it is incredibly good for your health and your entire home, too.
+Baking soda uses are plentiful to say the least, as we detail 33 uses below.
 If you haven’t used baking soda for cleaning, get ready to be pretty amazed.
 Baking soda beauty uses?
-Yes, there are many!
+Yes, there are many.

-Talk about an affordable natural remedy, a box typically costs a dollar or even less.
-It has been used since ancient times as a deodorizer, soother and cleanser.
-Baking soda uses range from basic daily hygiene (think toothpaste and shampoo) to baking soda health benefits including digestive issues and even kidney problems.
+It’s also an affordable natural remedy, as a box of baking soda typically costs a dollar or even less.
+Used since ancient times as a deodorizer, soother and cleanser, baking soda uses range from basic daily hygiene (think toothpaste and shampoo) to baking soda health benefits including digestive issues and even kidney problems.

 What Is Baking Soda?